slang-i18n/slang/slang/README.md

 ### ➤ Changing Locale

-If you use the built-in `LocalSettings` solution, then it is quite easy to change the locale.
+If you use the built-in `LocaleSettings` solution, then it is quite easy to change the locale.

 | Method                           | Description                           | Platform      |
 |----------------------------------|---------------------------------------|---------------|